ahmedalharth/Rock-Paper-Scissor/README.md

 This repo conatins a different python projects like games , math problems ... etc
 # Games:
 ### You wiil find games description in the notbook of each game.
-1- Hangman game. \n
+* 1- Hangman game.
-2- Rock , sesior , paper game. \n
+* 2- Rock , sesior , paper game.
-3 - Free ice cream game. \n
+* 3- Free ice cream game.